StereoKit/StereoKit/docs/Pages/Reference/Key/Num3.md

 </div>

 ## Description
-3 on the numpad, when numlock is on
+3 on the numpad, when numlock is on.